reginaldoMorais/postgresql_docker/README.md

 ## Using Golang Migration

-If you want to use Golang Migration, please refer to [Golang Migration](GOLANG_MIGRATION.md).
+If you want to use Golang Migration app, please refer to [Golang Migration](GOLANG_MIGRATION.md).

 ---